mathewkeene22/mathewkeene22.github.io/_posts/2018-10-5-activemodel-dirty.md

 ---

 ## Cleaning Up With ActiveModel Dirty
-ActiveModel::Dirty is a handy library that allows you to detect when an object has changed from the model level.
+ActiveModel::Dirty is a handy module that allows you to detect when an object has changed from the model level.
 I've found this to be incredibly helpful when you only want to run a method after a specific change occurs.
 You are able to track these changes by appending `_changed?` to the attribute being listened to.

 Often times I will use ActiveModel:Dirty in a call back like so: